4.1 The conference of difference

 The next section (4.2) will explore the philosophical implications of this claim: what it means for ethics, epistemology, and metaphysics if the CoD is indeed the process primitive of existence.
 But first, the causal argument must be situated within the broader project of establishing the CoD as a universal constant—a task to which we now turn in the concluding portion of Section 4.1.

-4.1.5 Conclusion: The CoD as Universal Constant
+4.1.5 Conclusion: the CoD as universal constant

 The synthesis undertaken in this section has moved from domain-specific analysis to cross-domain pattern recognition, from description to causal modeling, from coherence to universality.
 Three interconnected lines of inquiry have converged to support the claim that the Conference of Difference is not merely a useful heuristic but a universal constant—the process primitive of existence.